Hi, I’m Veronica Erb.

 About Veronica Erb

-Previously, I co-organized the IA Summit; served as a user experience consultant for Cisco, Marriott, and Yahoo; facilitated UX research in Rwandan teacher training schools; and studied 17th-century Dutch maps at Chicago’s Newberry Library.
+Previously, I lead UX research at NPR; I co-organized the IA Summit; served as a user experience consultant for Cisco, Marriott, and Yahoo; facilitated UX research in Rwandan teacher training schools; and studied 17th-century Dutch maps at Chicago’s Newberry Library.

 I live in St. Louis, where I delight in gardening and playing ukulele with my family.